jzoran/SensorsList/README.md

 learning Kotlin.

 ## LICENSE
-The project is licensed under the license stated in the [LICENCE](LICENSE) file of this project.
+The project is licensed under the license stated in the [LICENCE.md](LICENSE.md) file of this project.

 ## Contributions
 As much as I'm surprised that you would want to contribute to this small project, you are more